adeyemi-ogidi/AWS-How-to-Guide/Documents/Script_EC2_with_apache_php_download_S3_non-public/Script_Create_EC2_with_Apache_php_download_from_S3.md

     ```
     aws s3 cp s3://\<Bucket name\>/\<file name\> \<path/file name where to save the file on the EC2 instance\>
     ```
-  - In my case I received the below error
+  - In my case I received the below error, which pointed me to a permission issue - searching online I came to know AMI roles, please see below

     ![](.//media/image2.png)